 - Taste the Bull’s Blood if you’re a wine lover.
 Winemaking traditions in Hungary date back to Roman times.
 Although the best-known wines are the white dessert Tokaji Aszú and the Villány red wines, we recommend that you try Egri Bikavér.
 This dark, full-bodied red wine is also known as Bull’s Blood.
 Legend says that the name originates from the Siege of Eger.
 The outnumbered soldiers were served delectable food and plenty of red wine to keep them motivated.
 A rumor started among the enemy that bull’s blood was mixed into the wine.
 The enemy couldn’t otherwise explain the strength and resistance of the castle’s defenders.

 - Include a visit to a ruin bar on your itinerary.
 Budapest’s old Jewish Quarter hosts the most unusual establishments in the city.
 Housed in the ruins of crumbling, abandoned buildings, these bars offer an unparalleled experience.
 The hype started with Szimpla Kert in 2001.
-Currently, there are numerous ruin bars in Budapest and they are as big as attractions as the Buda Castle and the Parliament Building.
-Apart from drinks, you’ll also find art installations, dance parties, and flea markets in the recycled spaces.
+Currently, there are numerous ruin bars in Budapest and they are as big attractions as the Buda Castle and the Parliament Building.
+Apart from drinks, you’ll also find art installations, dance parties, and arts & crafts markets in the recycled spaces.

 Traveling in Budapest: How to Get There and Getting Around the City

 You’ll barely find another city on the planet with a UNESCO World Heritage subway and funicular.
 If that’s not enough to make you want to ride the public transport in Budapest, how about the ferry boats included in the travelcard price or the historic trams?

 Discover what other peculiarities the transportation system of the Hungarian capital hides in this section of the Budapest travel tips.